 Lyme carditis is a bacterial infection of the heart caused by Lyme disease.

-The bacteria hinders your heart's electrical system, causing a condition called heart block.
+The bacteria hinders your heart's electrical system, as it enters the heart tissue and can interfere with electrical signals, causing a condition called heart block.

 Lyme carditis is a rare infection that occurs when Lyme bacteria enters your heart tissue.
 The bacteria affects your heart's electrical system.